-Display and/or project the print so all students can view it to analyze.
+1 Display and/or project the print so all students can view it to analyze.

-Goldie's History Kit Connection: Refer to any of the three Read Aloud books available in this kit (pg.
-46-48).

-- To help students better understand immigration from multiple cultural perspectives, select the book that will best resonate with your students. - To record this exercise, you need to create a K-W-L (Know, Wonder, Learn) chart that you can fill out as students contextualize the source.
-There are printable versions in this packet, one with directed learning and a blank chart, but you also can re-create a version of the chart on a board or large pad of paper. - Read the source's background information aloud to students. - 4) Work your way through the K-W-L chart, while recording student answers and observations.
-Below are some additional questions that may help facilitate the activity. - Who is in the image?
+- Goldie's History Kit Connection: Refer to any of the three Read Aloud books available in this kit. - To help students better understand immigration from multiple cultural perspectives, select the book that will best resonate with your students. - 2 To record this exercise, you need to create a K-W-L (Know, Wonder, Learn) chart that you can fill out as students contextualize the source.
+There are printable versions in this packet, one with directed learning and a blank chart, but you also can re-create a version of the chart on a board or large pad of paper.

+Read the source's background information aloud to students.

+- Work your way through the K-W-L chart, while recording student answers and observations.
+Below are some additional questions: - Who is in the image?
 What is happening?
-When was the image created? - Where is it happening? - What questions do you have about the image, and where would you search for answers?
+When was the image created?
+Where is it happening?
+What questions do you have about the image, and where would you search for answers?